Blue Jays win to continue Yankees' misery

 The Yankees loaded the bases on three two-out walks in the first, but the inning ended on a flyout by Mike Tauchman.

-Davis has been at the Blue Jays alternate training site in Rochester and was called up when outfielder Teoscar Hernandez was put on the injured list Monday with an oblique injury.
+Davis had been at the Blue Jays alternate training site in Rochester and was called up when outfielder Teoscar Hernandez was put on the injured list Monday with an oblique injury.

 The Yankees loaded the bases with none out in the fifth on singles by Luke Voit and Aaron Hicks and a walk to Clint Frazier.
 They scored only once, however, on Tauchman's sacrifice fly.